Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Ordering subroutine

 \begin{theorem} Given an $n$-vertex (positive) edge-weighted graph $G$ with $|E(G)| = m$ and $\sum_{e \in E(G)}{w(e)} = \mathcal{O}(n^{c})$ for some positive integer $c$, two sets $S,T \subseteq V(G)$, and a $T$-valid unwrapped path system $\mathcal{P}$, we can compute, in time $\mathcal{O}(n^{c+6}m)$, a valid cycle-free path system $\mathcal{P'}$ such that $w(\mathcal{P'}) \leq w(\mathcal{P})$.
 Moreover, the number of distinct edges used in $\mathcal{P'}$ is at most the number of distinct edges used in $\mathcal{P}$. \end{theorem}

 The proof of the theorem is quite involved, so we break it into several parts.
-We first provide a proof of the existence of a special cycle (defined later) passing through an arbitrary edge $e$ whenever a cycle in the path system graph passing through $e$ is found.
-We then describe the procedure to find a special cycle passing through $e$.
+We first prove that whenever the path system graph $G[\mathcal{P}]$ contains a cycle passing through some arbitrary edge $e$ then $G[\mathcal{P}]$ must contain a \emph{special cycle} (defined later) passing through $e$.
+We then describe a procedure to find a special cycle passing through $e$.
 We further describe our approach to break the special cycle, and finally prove termination of the cycle-breaking procedure~(Lemma~\ref{lemma:cycle_breaking_termination}).
-While our results are applicable for arbitrary edges, we apply the algorithms we derive from the lemmas on a specific edge $e^\star$; the careful selection of the edge $e^\star$ is what guarantees termination.
+While our results are applicable for arbitrary edges, we apply the algorithms we derive from the lemmas to a specific edge $e^\star$; the careful selection of the edge $e^\star$ is what guarantees termination.

-Given a path system, we denote the \emph{frequency} of an edge as the number of paths containing it.
+Given a path system, we let the \emph{frequency} of an edge denote the number of paths containing it.
 Cycle detection consists of finding whether there is a cycle in $G[\mathcal{P}]$.
 Finding a cycle can be achieved using any graph traversal algorithm; either a breath-first search (BFS) or a depth-first search (DFS) is sufficient.
 We wish to obtain additional information; if a cycle is found, we look for the edge $e^\star$, which is the edge with the smallest frequency among all edges contained in cycles.

 To find the edge of interest, i.e., $e^\star$, we sort the edges with non-zero frequency in non-decreasing order of frequency, and then, in this ordering, we look for the earliest edge that is part of a cycle.
 For cycle detection, let $u$ and $w$ be the endpoints of an arbitrary edge $e$.
 Then, $e$ is part of a cycle in $G[\mathcal{P}]$ if and only if $w$ is reachable from $u$ in $G[\mathcal{P}] - e$, where $G[\mathcal{P}] - e$ denotes the graph obtained from $G[\mathcal{P}]$ after deleting the edge $e$.
 After the edge $e^\star$ is found, we look for paths that induce a special cycle, which is a cycle that contains $e^\star$ and has particular properties.